pnkfelix/mon-artist/src/format.md

                 (Match::Any, N, '|', May((N, Match::Any)), "L {N}"),
                 (Match::Any, S, '|', May((S, Match::Any)), "L {S}"),

-                // FIXME should these be included right now, in absence of
-                // extension to augment attributes to switch to dashed
-                // mode?
                 (Start, '=', E, Match::Any, "M {W} L {E}", [("stroke-dasharray", "5,2")]), (Start, '=', W, Match::Any, "M {E} L {W}", [("stroke-dasharray", "5,2")]), (Start, ':', N, Match::Any, "M {S} L {N}", [("stroke-dasharray", "5,2")]),